opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 **My decision**

-58     Appellate intervention is called for only in limited circumstances, for instance, where it can be shown that the sentence is wrong in principle or that the sentencing judge has erred in failing to correctly appreciate the material that is before him: see _PP v UI_ [2008] 4 SLR(R) 500 (“ _PP v UI_ ”) at [12].
+58     Appellate intervention is called for only in limited circumstances, for instance, where it can be shown that the sentence is wrong in principle or that the sentencing judge has erred in failing to correctly appreciate the material that is before him: see _PP v UI_ <span class="citation">[2008] 4 SLR(R) 500</span> (“ _PP v UI_ ”) at [12].

 59     There were three main reasons the District Judge relied on to impose the sentence that he did.
 These were: